 Untreated, a subarachnoid hemorrhage can lead to permanent brain damage or death.

 - CT scan.
-This imaging test can detect bleeding in your brain.
+This imaging test can detect bleeding in the brain.
+While a CT scan is a highly effective test when performed properly, the scan may not find the bleed if you have a low red blood cell count (anemia) and only a small amount of blood is lost during the bleed.
 Your doctor may inject a contrast dye to view your blood vessels in greater detail (CT angiogram).

 - Other endovascular treatments.
 Certain aneurysms can be treated with endovascular embolization that uses newer technology such as stent-assisted or balloon-assisted coiling or devices that divert blood flow.

 Preventing complications is important because you can bleed again, have poor blood flow to the brain, have low salts such as sodium in your blood, develop too much fluid on the brain, or have high or low blood sugar.
 One medication, nimodipine (Nymalize) has been shown to decrease circulation problems to the brain after a subarachnoid hemorrhage.

 A common complication after an aneurysmal subarachnoid hemorrhage is delayed spasm of the blood vessels in the brain.
 This can cause stroke if it reduces the blood flow below a certain level.
 When this complication occurs, strokes may be avoided by raising the blood pressure with intravenous medications or increasing the width of the blood vessels in the brain with medications.

 Another common complication is hydrocephalus which is an accumulation of fluid in brain spaces.
 This problem can be treated with drains inserted in the head (ventriculostomy catheter) or in the lower back (lumbar drains).